Iran–PJAK conflict: 2013

-During February 2013, 3 Iranian Revolutionary Guard soldiers died is separate clashes with PJAK.
-There were also two clashes between the PJAK and the IRGC in mid-April near areas along the border with Turkey.
+There were two clashes between the PJAK and the IRGC in mid-April near areas along the border with Turkey.

 A number of clashes between PJAK and Revolutionary Guard took place also in May 2013, with at least 2 Iranian soldiers killed.

 On June 6, 2013, Yusuf Hamzelu, a member of Iran's Revolutionary Guards, was killed near the northwestern border of Iran, according to Iran's Mehr News Agency.
 He was buried in Zandan on June 10.
 The Kurdistan Free Life Party (PJAK), PKK's Iranian branch, denied the news report in a media release and actually accused Iran of hiding the fact that the Iranian soldier was killed by the Free Syrian Army (FSA) in Syria.

 On early August, the Iran-based Kurdistan Free Life Party (PJAK) announced that it is "ready to send fighters to Syrian Kurdistan to fight beside their people."

-On August 14, 4 Revolutionary Guardsmen were killed and 3 wounded during mine dismantlement in Kordestan province.
+On August 14, 4 Revolutionary Guardsmen were killed and 3 wounded during mine dismantlement in Kurdistan province.

 On August 19, a battle erupted in the Sardasht border area between Revolutionary Guard and PJAK, in which PJAK claimed to kill 7 Iranian soldiers and lose 2 fighters; Iran didn't comment on the event.

-On October 10, 5 IRGC members were killed in Kordestan province.
+On October 10, 5 IRGC members were killed in Kurdistan province.

 During October, 9 civilian casualties were reported from Revolutionary Guard fire in Iranian Kurdistan province.
 Also during October, 2 PJAK members were executed.
 Following the hanging of the two militants on October 25, some protests took place outside the Iranian consulate in Erbil, as well as in Iraqi Kurdistan.

 On October 31, 1 Iranian border guard killed by militants.